 - Indigenous All-Stars Camp – First held in 2000, the Indigenous Camp serves to provide the game’s current Indigenous players with the opportunity to connect with culture and to spend time together before the start of the season.

 - Indigenous Best Practice Guidelines – Launched by the Indigenous Players Advisory Board, the Indigenous Best Practice Guidelines – Many Stories, One Goal document provides AFL clubs with a framework to develop an environment that best supports Indigenous footballers.

 - Reconciliation Action Plan – Launched in 2014, the RAP is a document that symbolises the commitment of our organisation to the development and support of our members to assist them in shaping an inclusive industry, connect with communities and promoting change within broader society.

 - Indigenous Map – Created in 2005, the AFL Players’ Indigenous Map displays more than 50 culture and language groups represented within the AFL.

 - Multicultural Players Working Group – Chaired by Collingwood’s Mason Cox, the Multicultural Players Working Group was set up to help players from other cultures transition in and out of the AFL system as smoothly as possible.
-Alongside Cox is Lin Jong, Pearce Hanley, Stephen Coniglio and Zac Clarke.
+Alongside Cox is Lin Jong, Pearce Hanley and Stephen Coniglio.